bendalab/thunderfish/doc/thunderfish.md

 ```
 returns
 ```
-usage: thunderfish [-h] [--version] [-v] [-c [CFGFILE]] [-p] [-s] [-f FORMAT]
+usage: thunderfish [-h] [--version] [-v] [-c] [--channel CHANNEL] [-j [JOBS]]
-                   [-o OUTPATH] [-b]
-                   [file [file ...]] [channel]
+                   [-s] [-f FORMAT] [-p] [-o OUTPATH] [-b] [file [file ...]]

 Analyze EOD waveforms of weakly electric fish.

 positional arguments:
-  file                  name of the file with the time series data channel               channel to be analyzed
+  file               name of the file with the time series data

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit -v                    verbosity level
+  -h, --help         show this help message and exit --version          show program's version number and exit -v                 verbosity level.
+Increase by specifying -v multiple
-  -c [CFGFILE], --save-config [CFGFILE]
+                     times, or like -vvv.
+  -c                 save configuration to file thunderfish.cfg after reading
+                     all configuration files
+  --channel CHANNEL  channel to be analyzed.
+Default is to use first channel.
+  -j [JOBS]          number of jobs run in parallel.
+Without argument use all
+                     CPU cores.
-                        save configuration to file CFGFILE after reading all configuration files (defaults to thunderfish.cfg) -p                    save output plot as pdf file -s                    save analysis results to files -f FORMAT             file format used for saving analysis results, one of dat, ascii, csv, md, tex, html (defaults to the format specified in the configuration file or "dat") -o OUTPATH            path where to store results and figures -b                    show the cost function of the best window algorithm
+  -s                 save analysis results to files
+  -f FORMAT          file format used for saving analysis results, one of dat,
+                     ascii, csv, md, tex, html (defaults to the format specified in the configuration file or "dat") -p                 save output plot as pdf file
+  -o OUTPATH         Path where to store results and figures.
+  -b                 show the cost function of the best window algorithm

-by Benda-Lab (2015-2019)
+version 1.7 by Benda-Lab (2015-2019)

+examples:
+- analyze a single file interactively:
+  > thunderfish data.wav
+- analyze many files automatically and save analysis results and plot to files:
+  > thunderfish -s -p *.wav
+- analyze many files automatically, use all CPUs, and write files to "results/":
+  > thunderfish -j -s -p -o results/ *.wav
+- write configuration file:
+  > thunderfish -c
 ```